web-devkits/wasm2native/doc/embed_compiled_native.md

 # Embed compiled native object file in C/C++

-From the previous documentation on how to [compile Wasm to native](./compile_wasm_app_to_native.md), we have seen how to compile the wasm app to a native object file and link it with the auxiliary library to the native executable, both `sandbox` mode and `no-sandbox` mode.
+From the previous documentation on how to [compile Wasm to native](./compile_wasm_app_to_native.md), we have seen how to compile the wasm app to a native object file and link it with the auxiliary library to the native binary, both `sandbox` mode and `no-sandbox` mode.
 In this section, we will explore the difference between `sandbox` and `no-sandbox` modes in more detail.

 ## Wasm app is compiled to native in sandbox mode